remy/remysharp.com/public/blog/my-nhs-story.md

 I think the NHS is an inspiring organisation, from what I understand, is the largest employer in the UK.
 The people that I've met today, on the ground so to speak, have been nothing but kind, patient, attentive and professional.

-I know organisation is perfect, but I pray that this service survives to serve my children and their children.
+I know no organisation is perfect, but I pray that this service survives to serve my children and their children.

 Thank you NHS.
 Thank you to the nurses, the support staff and the doctors that have seen me.